Fairness, not Emotion, Drives Socioeconomic Decision Making: Abstract

 \section{Abstract}

 Emotion and fairness play a key role in mediating socioeconomic decisions in humans; however, the underlying neurocognitive mechanism remains largely unknown.
-This exploratory study unraveled the interplay between agents' emotions and the fairness of their monetary proposal in rational decision-making, backed by ERP analyses at a group as well as a strategic level.
+This exploratory study unraveled the interplay between agents' emotions and the fairness of their monetary proposal in rational decision-making, backed by ERP analyses {of N170, Late Positive Potential (LPP), Feedback Related Negativity (FRN) and P3a} at a group as well as a strategic level.
 In a time-bound ultimatum-game paradigm, 40 participants were exposed to three distinct proposers' emotions (Happy, Neutral, Disgusted) followed by one of the three offer ranges (Low, Intermediate, High).
 Our findings show a robust influence of economic fairness on acceptance rates.
 A multilevel generalized linear model showed offer as the dominant predictor of trial-specific responses.
 Subsequent clustering grouped participants into five clusters, which the Drift Diffusion Model corroborates.
 Pertinent neural markers demonstrated the recognition of facial expressions; however, they had minimal effect during socioeconomic decision-making.
 Our study explores individualistic decision-making processes revealing different cognitive strategies.

 \textbf{Keywords:} Neuroeconomics, Social decision-making, Ultimatum game, Emotion perception, Rational behaviour